Superconducting junctions with flat bands

 \paragraph*{Superconducting--normal junctions.}

-In junctions where the tunneling weak link is replaced by an extended normal-state (N) layer, generally, the proximity effect and the magnitude of the supercurrent decays as the junction length increases~\cite{likharev1979superconducting,golubov2004}.
-The spatial extent of the proximity effect can be characterized with the pair correlation function $\Pi(x,x')$~\cite{larkin2005}, which describes the propagation of a pair of electrons from $x$ to $x'$.
+In junctions where the tunneling weak link is replaced by an extended normal-state (N) layer, generally, the proximity effect and the magnitude of the supercurrent decays as the junction length increases~\cite{likharev1979superconducting,golubov2004} on a coherence length scale determined by the Fermi velocity.
+When the N-layer is a flat-band system with low Fermi velocity, a natural question is whether the decay length scale would be given by the quantum geometry, analogously to the superfluid weight in the superconducting state \cite{peotta2015,torma2022}.
+To address this, we first make a simple argument showing that in general no such analogy holds for long junctions, and the decay length depends on other model-dependent factors.
+However, at short distances, there is a connection to a coherence length defined as the root mean square of the pair correlation function.
+Finally, we show how weak attractive interactions can further modify the conclusions.

+First, consider a simple argument to estimate the spatial behavior, in 1D and quasi-1D tight-binding models with finite range hopping, along the lines of Ref.~\cite{chen2014-ief}.
+The spatial extent of the proximity effect and supercurrent decay can be characterized by the pair correlation function $\Pi(x,x')$~\cite{larkin2005}, which describes the propagation of a pair of electrons from $x$ to $x'$.
 Here, $x=(m,\alpha)$ specifies both unit cell position $m$ and orbital $\alpha$ indices.
 For a weak proximity effect, it can be written as $\Pi_{\alpha\alpha'}(m,m')=T\sum_{\omega_n}G_{\alpha\alpha'}(m-m',\omega_n)G_{\alpha\alpha'}(m-m',-\omega_n)$, where $G$ is a normal Green's function.

-We can make a simple argument to estimate the spatial behavior, in 1D and quasi-1D tight-binding models with finite range hopping, along the lines of Ref.~\cite{chen2014-ief}.
-In these models, the Bloch Hamiltonian $H(k)=\sum_{j=-M}^M H_j e^{ijka}$ is a Laurent polynomial in $e^{ika}$ of order $M$ (range of hopping).
+In the finite range hopping (quasi-)1D models, the Bloch Hamiltonian $H(k)=\sum_{j=-M}^M H_j e^{ijka}$ is a Laurent polynomial in $e^{ika}$ of order $M$ (range of hopping).
 Here $a$ is the lattice constant.
 From Cramer's rule, it then follows that the bulk Green's function $G(k,\omega) = [i\omega-H(k)]^{-1}$ can be written as

 where $\epsilon_p(k)$ are the band dispersions of the N-material for bands $p$, and the numerator is a matrix Laurent polynomial of order $\le(N-1)M$, which depends on the number $N$ of orbitals per unit cell.
 Taking the inverse Fourier transform, in real space we find